Enabling the Built-in HTTP Cache Invalidation System

 This will tell to caddy to use the HTTP cache and activate the tag-based invalidation API.
 You can refer to the cache-handler documentation or the souin website documentation to learn how to configure the HTTP cache server.

-Setup the HTTP cache invalidation in your API Platform project
+Set up HTTP cache invalidation in your API Platform project using the Symfony or Laravel configuration below:

 api_platform: